htrc/JGoodwin-Topic-Browser-in-a-Data-Capsule/README.md

 # JGoodwin-Topic-Browser-in-a-Data-Capsule

 Notes on how, and scripts to help automate, installing and running JGoodwin's Topic Browser using an Ubuntu-16 Data-Capsule

+For more details, see README.txt